ssivanatarajan/Random-Quotes/README.md

 # Random-Quotes
 This is a chrome extension.
-It Display random quotes on every new tab in chrome browser
+It displays a random quotes on every new tab in chrome browser